simonprickett/nctx-stop-api/README.md

 http://localhost:8787/?stopId=3390FO07&line=yellow&maxWaitTime=60&maxResults=4
 ```

-The order of the arguments doens't matter.
+The order of the arguments doesn't matter.

 ### Specifying the Format for Data Returned